-Physical violence, coercion, threats, intimidation, isolation, stalking, or other forms of emotional, sexual or economic abuse (i.e. controlling access to finances) is prohibited, including but not limited to those directed towards an intimate partner.
-Such violence can be a single act or a pattern of behavior.
-Intimate partner relationships are defined as short or long-term relationships (current or former) between persons intended to provide some emotional and/or romantic physical intimacy.
+Physical violence, coercion, threats, intimidation, isolation, stalking, or other forms of emotional, sexual or economic abuse (i.e. controlling access to finances) is prohibited,

 Domestic violence and dating violence may also constitute forms of intimate partner violence and are prohibited by the College.
 Dating violence includes violence by a person who has been in a social relationship of a romantic or intimate nature with the complaining party.
 The existence of such relationship is determined by its length, its type, and frequency of interaction of persons involved in the relationship.
 Domestic violence includes acts that may constitute violent misdemeanor and felony offenses committed by the victim's current or former spouse, cohabitant, or a person with whom he or she shares a child (as well as a person similarly protected under applicable domestic or family violence laws).